How flying on a plane breaks your brain

 But Hinkelbein discovered another strange change in the behavior of the human body, also capable of affecting its normal operation.
 In a new, not yet published study conducted with colleagues from the University of Cologne, they showed that 30 minutes spent in conditions similar to an airplane can alter the balance of molecules associated with the immune system in the blood.
 This may mean that low blood pressure changes the functioning of the immune system.

 “People think they have a cold or have the flu while traveling because of climate change,” says Hinkelbein.
 “But this can be caused by changes in the immune response during flight.”
 It is necessary to investigate in more detail. ”

 If flying really affects the functioning of the immune system, it can not only make us more susceptible to infections, but also affect our mood.
 It is believed that the increase in inflammation caused by the immune system is associated with depression.

-"The inflammatory process caused by the vaccine can cause a drop in mood for up to 48 hours," says Ed Bullmore, head of the psychiatric department at the University of Cambridge, who studies the effect of the immune system on mood problems.
-“It was interesting to know that an 12 hour flight to another part of the world leads to similar results.”
+"The inflammation caused by the vaccine can cause mood drops for up to 48 hours," said Ed Bullmore, head of the psychiatric department at Cambridge University, who studies the immune system's effects on mood problems.
+"It was interesting to know that a 12-hour flight to another part of the world produces similar results."

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous